oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 __Using EPO patents.__ By using EPO patent numbers, we can avoid the issue of over count across patent offices with the risk of under count.
-However, we have not solved the issue of over count within EPO as we can see in Table 12 that shows not all patents from `HAN_PATENTS` were granted.
+However, we have not solved the issue of over count within EPO.
+Table 12 shows not all patents from `HAN_PATENTS` were granted.

 <div class="table-caption">
 <span class="table-caption-label">Table 12.</span> Selected patents for Airbus defence (DE) from EPO